medeiros/medeiros.github.io/_posts/2020-11-09-Kafka-ksqlDB-Concepts.md

 -- 3. create an aggregated table
-ksql> create table contryDrivers as select couutryCode, count(*) as numDrivers from driversLocation group by countryCode;
+ksql> create table contryDrivers as select countryCode, count(*) as numDrivers from driversLocation group by countryCode;

 -- run pull query (returns immediately)